velas/test-us/README.md

 # Velas Test-us
 Welcome to public testing of Velas products

+Test session is not active yet, please, wait for the announcement

 ### How to enter test session
 - MAKE SURE TEST SESSION IS ANNOUNCED OPEN IN ISSUES OF THIS REPOSITORY
 - DO NOT FILE ANY BUGS IN THIS REPOSITORY, READ THE RULES